iced::widget

 Expand description

-Use widgets that can provide hints to ensure continuity.
+Keyed widgets can provide hints to ensure continuity.

 Continuity is the feeling of persistence of state.